 So how good is Windows 10 anyway?
 I have been using it since the early days of development as a Windows Insider, and my experience has been mixed.
 This post is for those of you who are yet to upgrade to Windows 10 and have been wondering whether it’s worth the trouble or not.

 A. Start menu

-Microsoft had to bring it back in Windows 10 due to popular demand and it learnt a valuable lesson in the process.
+Microsoft had to bring it back to Windows 10 due to popular demand and it learnt a valuable lesson in the process.
 Every feature in Windows 10 looks like a natural progression from Windows 7.
 The start menu has been re-designed from the ground up, making it very user-friendly.
-On the left side of the start menu the programs can be found, and on the right side you can find the Windows apps.
-Very cleverly the old has been merged with the new and that is something which makes Windows 10 a lot more user-friendly, and worth giving a try.
+On the left side of the start menu, the programs can be found, and on the right side, you can find the Windows apps.
+Very cleverly the old has been merged with the new and that is something that makes Windows 10 a lot more user-friendly, and worth giving a try.

 B. Online experience

 From the days of Windows 8, Microsoft wanted to integrate the online experience of the users.
 It combined several cloud-based services with the desktop experience since that was what the world was heading for.
 In Windows 10 also that integration has been taken a step forward.
 For those of you who have stuck with Windows 7 till now, this will come as a major change.

 In Windows 10 you have the option of either logging in with a local or an online account.
 If you are having a Microsoft account (Outlook, Hotmail, MSN, et cetera), you may choose to login to the desktop using your online credentials.
 This will in turn give you seamless access to your email, photos, maps, music, and a variety of other online services.